PrasadKagitha/Casestudy_PBS/README.md

 #### &nbsp;&nbsp;Scenario-2 : Option-1
 &nbsp;&nbsp; Use optimistic locking on Seat table by adding a version column
 &nbsp;&nbsp; Before updating the BookingDetail, Fetch the version value of seat from DB
-&nbsp;nbsp; Get the version number provided by user in request
+&nbsp;&nbsp; Get the version number provided by user in request
 &nbsp;&nbsp; Compare the both versions if match then increment the seat version value and then update bookingdetail for user.

 #### &nbsp;&nbsp;Scenario-2 : Option-1  -- Drawbacks